 Patients with any type of diabetes are at risk for diabetic eye disease.
 Scheduling yearly eye exams is important for everyone diagnosed with Type 1 or Type 2 diabetes.

 No, there is no cure for diabetic retinopathy.
 However, early detection and available treatment options can decrease the risk of progressive vision loss, and serious, life-altering vision impairments.
 In some patients, treatment can significantly improve vision.
-The Birmingham, MI eye doctors at Oakland Ophthalmic Surgery will determine the best treatment option to help manage your diabetic eye disease and protect your vision.
+The Birmingham and Troy eye doctors at Oakland Ophthalmic Surgery will determine the best treatment option to help manage your diabetic eye disease and protect your vision.

 It is not always possible to prevent diabetic eye disease.
 However, there are steps you can take to lower your risk and prevent vision loss.
 These include: